-Proof that the rich often have a larger slice of the pie than they deserve
+Proof that SOME rich have a larger slice of the pie than they deserve

 In the United States, the richest 1% account for 24% of the nation's income—but do they do a quarter of the work?